expandtheroom/jquery-infinite-scroll-helper/README.md

 jQuery Infinite Scroll Helper
 =============================

 jQuery Infinite Scroll Helper is a lightweight implementation of an infinite scroll.
-By providing two essential callbacks, _loadMore_ and _doneLoading_, the jQuery Infinite Scroll Helper plugin makes it extremely easy to add infinite scrolling capabilities to your page.
+By providing two essential callbacks, _loadMore_ and _doneLoading_, the jQuery Infinite Scroll Helper plugin makes it a breeze to add infinite scrolling capabilities to your page.

 To Use
 ------